henrybear327/Proton-API-Bridge/README.md

     - [x] Modify `shouldRejectDestructiveActions()`
     - [ ] Check file metadata
     - [ ] Try to check if all functions are used at least once so we know if it's functioning or not
+    - [ ] Refactor it, it's not scaling well
 - [ ] Documentation
 - [x] Reduce config options on caching access token
 - [x] Remove integration test safeguarding